arthur-ai/bench/README.md

 A **Test Suite** can hold Input data and Reference Outputs as well as a _Scoring Method_ which will be used to compare the reference outputs to the candidate outputs provided in each **Test Run**.

-For example, for a summarization task, your **Test Suite** might include the documents to summarize, desirable reference summaries, and the [summary quality](#summary-quality) scoring metric.
+For example, for a summarization task, your **Test Suite** might include the documents to summarize, desirable reference summaries, and the [summary quality](#summary_quality) scoring metric.

 Reference data can be provided via CSV file, a pandas DataFrame, or lists of strings for inputs and reference outputs.
+Please see our [documentation](https://docs.arthur.ai/bench/index.html) for more detail.
 To create a test suite in Bench:

 [//]: # (TODO: add link to that documentation)